slotThe/rq/README.md

   The type variable `a` can be any valid identifier (that is not already a primitive type)

 - Function types: `«Type» → «Type»` or `«Type» -> «Type»`.
+  Function types are contravariant in their first, and covariant in their second argument.

+- List types: `[«Type»]`.
+  Lists are covariant.

 ### Standard library